 Coastal Maine Botanical Gardens Tour

 The Coastal Maine Botanical Gardens is one of the most distinguished botanical destinations in the country, and one of Maine's top attractions.
-Its exquisite gardens, dramatic and compelling natural landscape, stunning Visitor Center, and waterfront make it unique, charming and totally captivating.
+Its exquisite gardens, dramatic natural landscape, and scenic waterfront will captivate you.
 A guided tour will introduce you to the history, horticultural details, and colorful explanations of these gardens.
-Included will be the visitor favorite, the Lerner Garden of the Five Senses, a garden designed to appeal to each sense.
+Included will be the visitor favorite, the Lerner Garden of Five Senses, a garden designed to appeal to each sense.
 After the tour, visit the gift shop or stroll the gardens on your own.

 Photo by Barbara Freeman, Coastal Maine Botanical Gardens.